-We Perform Lee Krasner art authentication.
-Lee Krasner appraisal.
-Lee Krasner certificates of authenticity (COA).
-Lee Krasner analysis, research, scientific tests, full art authentications.
+We perform Lee Krasner art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Lee Krasner or we will sell it for you.

 Lee Krasner was an influential abstract expressionist painter in the second half of the 20th Century.
 In 1945, Krasner married artist Jackson Pollock, who was also influential in the Abstract Expressionism movement.